Kerosene

 PROS

-- burns several times brighter than standard lamp oil which makes it a better choice for outdoor use
+• It burns noticeably brighter than standard lamp oil, making it a better choice for outdoor use.

-- great for indoor heating if proper ventilation is used
+• Is great for indoor heating if proper ventilation is used.

-- can be stored safely in 5-gallon containers or 55-gallon barrels
+• It can be stored safely in approved 5-gallon containers or 55-gallon barrels.

 CONS

-- if used in a lamp or any cooking device like a camp stove, it must be used outdoors only
+• When used in a lamp or any cooking device such as a camp stove, kerosene must only be used outdoors.

 Use Restrictions & Requirements

-- Kerosene heaters can be used indoors only with proper ventilation.
-Lack of proper ventilation can be life threatening.
+• Kerosene heaters can be used indoors only if they are designed for indoor use and installed with proper ventilation; insufficient ventilation can be life threatening.

-- Adhere to all safety instructions from the manufacture.
+• Adhere to all safety instructions from the manufacturer.

-- Store only 6 months at a time - unless stabilizers are added.
+• Store kerosene for no longer than 6 months at a time unless a stabilizer is added.

 Use of proper fuel containers

-- DO NOT mix kerosene and gasoline or try to store or use them interchangeably as they are not at all the same thing, and combining even small amounts can significantly increase the risk of fire or explosion.
+• DO NOT mix kerosene and gasoline or store them together, as even small amounts mixed can significantly increase the risk of fire or explosion.

-- Improper containers, such as metal containers, used drums, plastic jugs, or gasoline containers, will contaminate kerosene.
-This will degrade your wick and heater and potentially harm you.
-The best way to increase longevity is to always keep your container sealed.
+• Using improper containers—such as repurposed metal containers, used drums, generic plastic jugs, or gasoline containers—can contaminate kerosene, degrading your wick and heater and posing safety risks.
+The best practice is to always keep your container sealed.

 Storage Conditions

-- Keep storage cans full.
-Empty or partially full product containers or vessels may contain explosive vapors.
+• Keep storage cans as full as possible; empty or partially full containers may allow the buildup of explosive vapors.

 Shelf Life